Crystal is a relatively new material to the automotive industry and design teams looking to bring it in require an experienced partner

 An overlooked aspect of crystal is its durability – the material will not degrade – but undoubtedly the haptic and aesthetic speaks to a higher level of luxury.
 In tandem with face-to-face feedback from designers visiting Wattens, the business launched a substantial survey to determine what value was placed on the brand in the context of the automotive industry.
 The results made for heartening reading confirming high consumer interest and willingness to pay more for Swarovski branded specs.

 Brand strength is a given with Swarovski.
 Few other businesses are so closely associated with the raw material they work with.
 “Crystal and Swarovski are synonymous,” Widmann says.
-Undeniably, the Swarovski story owes its longevity to a focus as exacting laser cutting machines that keep them at the cutting-edge of their trade.
+Undeniably, the Swarovski story owes its longevity to a focus as exacting as the laser cutting machines that keep them at the cutting-edge of their trade.
 This goes hand-in-glove with a deep appreciation of its own history, which combines sustainability with creativity and innovation.
-“Luxury is about story-telling,”
+“Luxury is about story-telling, and we as a brand have a lot to say.”